solarkennedy/xkyle.com/content/post/2019-01-12-being-a-great-engineering-mentor.markdown

 things like:

 > "This codebase doesn't have much test coverage, but I've worked on it a bunch
 > and I understand it.
-If it breaks, we'll look at it, and I'm we can figure it
+If it breaks, we'll look at it, and I'm sure we can
-> out together."
+> figure it out together."

 or